Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx18-simple-htlc.md

 </p>

 If we combine all of the above into a single hex representation, we get the below.
 ```
 63a9148e0290d1ea6eca43cbcb422dca5b6e0ce847696d882103cfa114ffa28b97884a028322665093af66bb19b0cf91c81eae46e6bb7fff799aac6702c800b1752102744c609aeee71a07136482b71244a6217b3368431603e1e3994d0c2d226403afac68
 ```

-#### ⚡️ Validate The Output Script
+#### 👉 Validate The Output Script

 Okay, now that we've seen how to convert our witness script to hex, let's take the SHA256 of it and verify that it's the same as the output script in Alice's transaction.
-To do that, you can enter the below command in the **shell**.
+To do that, you can enter the below command in the **Shell**.
 This command passes the above hex data into a simple function within this workbook that takes the SHA256 of the provided data.
 ```
 cargo run -- sha256 -d 63a9148e0290d1ea6eca43cbcb422dca5b6e0ce847696d882103cfa114ffa28b97884a028322665093af66bb19b0cf91c81eae46e6bb7fff799aac6702c800b1752102744c609aeee71a07136482b71244a6217b3368431603e1e3994d0c2d226403afac68
 ```

 Is the output the same as what we saw before?
 ```
 "asm": "0 8d3ae22e8fb32079a95497ee254f215500ecb1276ab3f46376b9fba4c4b788dd"
 ```

 **Yes!** At this point, we've now validated that there is indeed a transaction already mined in this workbook that has an HTLC output.

 ### Step 3: Retrieve Preimage

 Great, so we've confirmed that we can claim this output if we have the preimage.
-We just need to find a secret that, when hashed, equals the **RIPEMD160( SHA256(`preimage`) )**....
+We just need to find a secret that, when hashed, equals the **RIPEMD160( SHA256(`preimage`) )**.

-#### ⚡️ Find The Preimage
+#### 👉 Find The Preimage

 The below command will take the **RIPEMD160( SHA256() )** of whatever string you put in the quotes.
 To make this exercise a little simpler, this HTLC output is locked to the hash of a string (converted to bytes) instead of a 256-bit number, which is standard for the Lightning protocol.

 **Try entering in a random string and see if you can guess the preimage!**

 Remember, the preimage hash is: `8e0290d1ea6eca43cbcb422dca5b6e0ce847696d`.
 You can verify that by looking at the witness script above!
 ```
 cargo run -- ripemd-sha -d enter-your-guess-here
 ```